-The development process for building an app, using app building software or building your own from scratch, can vary tremendously based on where you’re coming from and where you’re going.
+The development process for building an app, using app building software, or building your own from scratch, can vary tremendously based on where you’re coming from and where you’re going.
 What’s your current mobile conversion rate?
-Are you planning to prioritize loyalty, conversion, optimization?
+Are you planning to prioritize loyalty, conversion, and optimization?
 All of the above?

 What type of technology works for you?

 Here we’re mostly comparing PWAs and Native apps.
 PWAs, or Progressive Web Apps, have much of the same functionality as native apps except they run in the web browser.
 Native apps are standard apps that you download.
 Many people see PWAs replacing native apps over time, but as things stand now there are some fairly clear pros and cons.

 For starters, native apps still hold a little more credibility, so if you want to build a name for your brand you’ll probably want a high-functioning native app.
 Native apps also can use more of the smartphone’s features, so if your product relies more on high computing power – or if it relies on geofencing and sensor/detection, then native apps are the way to go.
 Essentially, if you’re trying to get your product market fit, then native apps are probably what you’ll be looking at.

 PWA’s are cheaper, for people who are looking to build an app for free or cheap.
 They work on SEO like any other website to reach a wider audience across all platforms whereas for native apps you have to build an ios/android app.
 But given that this is much more how people consume their content these days, for the present, native apps are more or less imperative.